DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

     maxFrequency: 2.0
 ```

-The activity of limiters will be written in the traces as well.
-It will write a StartLimiting message with the limiter name, when the limiter starts.
-It will write a RememberLimiting message every 10 seconds with the limiter name and the number of suppressed messages so far.
-Finally it will write a StopLimiting message with the limiter name and the total number of suppressed messages, when the limiter is deactivated through a lower number of arriving messages.
+The activity of limiters will be written to the traces as well.
+It will write a `StartLimiting` message with the limiter name, when the limiter starts.
+It will write a `RememberLimiting` message every 10 seconds with the limiter name and the number of suppressed messages so far.
+Finally it will write a `StopLimiting` message with the limiter name and the total number of suppressed messages, when the limiter is deactivated through a lower number of arriving messages.

+To remove a frequency limiter from the hardcoded configuration, define a limiter with maxFrequency 0.0.

 ### Configuring Backends